Orfeo Angelucci

 Orfeo Matthew Angelucci (Orville Angelucci) (June 25, 1912 – July 24, 1993) was an American author, lecturer, and one of the alleged UFO contactees who rose to prominence in the 1950s.
 Angelucci claimed that he had experiences with extraterrestrial beings.
 He lectured extensively on the subject of his extraterrestrial encounters during the 1950s and 1960s.

 Angelucci's alleged UFO encounter has drawn significant interest due to the sheer religious symbolism and spiritual imagery contained within.
-He felt a great responsibility for disseminating information about his purported extraterrestrial visitations, billing himself as an emissary for the Being called Neptune, whom made multiple visitations with him.
-Angelucci recalled that his insistence upon the absolute truth of his experiences had resulted in alienating him from his friends and family.
+He felt a great responsibility for disseminating information about his purported extraterrestrial visitations, and billed himself as an emissary for the Being called Neptune, who visited him multiple times.
+Angelucci recalled that his insistence upon the absolute truth of his experiences had alienated him from his friends and family.

 While his story was delivered in good faith, some doubted its accuracy.
 When facing the challenge of providing factual proof to his skeptics, Angelucci responded that "ideas preponderantly spiritual cannot now and have never been capable of proof by material methods.
 Hence no material proof of the reality of my experiences may be given to satisfy skeptics."

 Swiss psychiatrist Carl G. Jung examined Angelucci's account in detail in his book, Flying Saucers: A Modern Myth of Things Seen in the Skies, providing a comprehensive analysis spanning around ten pages.
-The analysis of Jung, along with media ridicule of Angelucci’s claims, caused his story to be largely disregarded.
+The analysis of Jung, along with media ridiculed Angelucci's claims, which caused his story to be largely disregarded.

 Life

 Born in 1912 in New Jersey, Angelucci worked for a flooring company owned by his uncle.

-Though he was raised in a comfortable background in Trenton, New Jersey, Angelucci suffered from poor health and extreme nervousness for most of his life.
+Raised in a comfortable background in Trenton, New Jersey, Angelucci suffered from poor health and extreme nervousness for most of his life.
 He experienced recurrent episodes of ill health, which often led to a state of total exhaustion and painful nervous prostration, sometimes requiring him to be hospitalised.
 This health condition was attributed by one physician to the effects of a childhood battle with trichinosis, which caused his formal schooling to end in the ninth grade.
 Despite this, Angelucci's inquisitive mind was always active, exploring and studying scientific concepts from virology to the nature of infinite entities.
-One such study, performed in 1946, included the release of weather balloons filled with different varieties of mould into the atmosphere in order to ascertain the effects of altitude, temperature, and air pressure on the samples.
+One such study, performed in 1946, included the release of weather balloons filled with different varieties of mould into the atmosphere to ascertain the effects of altitude, temperature and air pressure on the samples.

 Angelucci married in 1936 and had two sons.
-Motivated by his fear of thunderstorms and the rumours of their rarity in California, in 1948 the family moved to Los Angeles.
-Taking up a job on the assembly line at the Lockheed aircraft plant in Burbank, Angelucci worked in the same location as another contactee, George Van Tassel, was also employed for a time at this plant.
+Motivated by his fear of thunderstorms and the rumors of their rarity in California, in 1948 the family moved to Los Angeles.
+Taking up a job on the assembly line at the Lockheed aircraft plant in Burbank, Angelucci worked in the same location as another contactee, George Van Tassel, who was also employed for a time at this plant.
 Here, Angelucci led a largely happy life, albeit with recurring episodes of ill health.